nyangme/threat-hunting-scenario-tor/README.md

 ### 4. Searched the `DeviceNetworkEvents` Table for TOR Network Connections

 Searched for any indication the TOR browser was used to establish a connection using any of the known TOR initiating process file names.
-At `2025-09-16T22:27:07.7385204Z`, an employee on the "mythreathunt804" device successfully established a connection to the remote IP address `127.0.0.1` on port `9150`.
+At `2025-09-16T22:27:07.7385204Z`, an employee on the "mythreathunt804" device successfully established a connection to the localhost IP address `127.0.0.1` on port `9150`.
 The connection was initiated by the process `firefox.exe`, located in the folder `c:\users\employee\desktop\tor browser\browser\firefox.exe`.
 There were a couple of other connections to sites over port `443`.

 **Query used to locate events:**